tomjepsoncreative/beta/coaching.md

 ### One-off coaching sessions
 You can book a one-off coaching session with me.
 We'll spend an hour together on Zoom talking about the things that matter to you and find best track for you to take action, now.

-Call duration: 70mins + follow-up notes
-Cost: £75
+**One-off session run for 70mins and include follow-up notes** **Cost: £75**

 ### Coaching plan
 If you want to 'go deep' right away, we can build you an action plan to make the next steps in your career.
 With an agenda set to suit you, we'll schedule calls - no more than once per week - and lean into the nitty-gritty of the challenges you're facing.

-Call duration: 4x 60mins + detailed follow-up material, action steps, and between-call messaging
+**A four-week coaching plan has four (4) one-hour calls over Zoom and includes follow-up material, action steps, and between-call messaging to our coaching Telegram group**
-Cost: £350
+**Cost: £350**

 If you aren’t sure if coaching is for you or you’d like to find out a little more before committing, book a free consultation call with me.
 We’ll have a quick chat and gear you up for taking the next step!